Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Introduction

 The main focus of this study is to investigate the abilities of graph autoencoders to perform dimensionality reduction upon unstructured mesh solutions.
 Toward this end, we present a hierarchical graph autoencoder architecture tailored to generate nonlinear mappings to very low-dimensional latent spaces.
-Once the low-dimensional latent space is obtained, we embed knowledge of the governing equations into the latent space representation to perform time integration by leveraging a nonlinear manifold least-squares Petrov-Galerkin projection.
-Classically, a nonlinear manifold least-squares Petrov-Galerkin projection that leverages a CNN-based autoencoder is referred to as deep least-squares Petrov-Galerkin (dLSPG) \cite{lee2020deeplspg,lee2021deepconservation}.
-In this study, instead, we use a hierarchical graph autoencoder architecture, and the resulting method is named geometric deep least-squares Petrov-Galerkin (GD-LSPG).
-The proposed method is capable of performing intrusive PMOR when deploying unstructured meshes and is particularly useful in modeling the highly nonlinear behavior found in advection-driven flows, while achieving significant dimensionality reduction.
+Once the low-dimensional latent space is obtained, we embed knowledge of the governing equations into the latent space representation to perform time integration by leveraging a nonlinear manifold least-squares Petrov-Galerkin (LSPG) projection.
+Traditionally, a nonlinear manifold LSPG projection that leverages a CNN-based autoencoder is referred to as deep LSPG (dLSPG) \cite{lee2020deeplspg,lee2021deepconservation}.
+In this study, instead, we use a hierarchical graph autoencoder architecture, and the resulting method is named geometric deep LSPG (GD-LSPG).
+The proposed method is capable of performing PMOR when deploying unstructured meshes and is particularly useful in modeling the highly nonlinear behavior found in advection-dominated flows, while achieving significant dimensionality reduction.
+We analyze GD-LSPG from two different perspectives.
+First, we assess GD-LSPG's ability to generate low-dimensional solutions to parameter sets not seen during training.
+Second, we investigate the interpretability of the nonlinear manifold LSPG scheme.
+From this perspective, we discover highly interpretable mode shapes from the Jacobian of the decoder for the graph autoencoder, which can be directly related to the POD modes for a classical POD-LSPG projection \cite{carlberg2011lspg,carlberg2013gnat}.
+Furthermore, we find that the Jacobian of the decoder is closely related to saliency maps \cite{simonyan2013deep}, a method commonly used in image classification to identify features in the image that are most indicative of the image's classification.
+Ultimately, the proposed method is capable of accurately modeling highly nonlinear behavior found in advection-driven problems while providing interpretable mode shapes to the user.